ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ftplugin.md

 ### What is a plugin?
 Officially, as defined in `:help plugin`, a *plugin* is the name for a Vimscript file that is loaded when you start Vim.
-If you have every created a `vimrc` or `init.vim` file, which are just simple Vimscript files, you have technically written a Vim plugin.
+If you have ever created a `vimrc` or `init.vim` file, which are just simple Vimscript files, you have technically written a Vim plugin.
 Just like your `vimrc`, a plugin's purpose is to extend Vim's default functionality to meet your personal needs.

 A *package*, as defined in `:help packages`, is a set of Vimscript files.